jhedstrom/DonorRally/sites/all/modules/contrib/forward/README.txt

 Step 4)
   Go to "administer >> site configuration >> forward" to configure the module.

+  If you wish to customize the emails, copy 'forward.tpl.php' into your theme directory.
+  Then you can customize the function as needed and those changes will only appear went sent by a user using that theme.

+  If you upgraded from an earlier version of Forward, your site may be configured to use the older theme functions in forward.theme (you can change this in the forward settings page).
+If so, follow these instructions:

   Edit 'forward.theme' to change the look and feel of your emails.
 You can also create different themes for different phptemplate themes with by copying the